xaviarias/video-rental-store/README.md

 Decision rules
 --------------

-Prices and bonus decision rules are implemented using Camunda DMN in a per-currency basis.
+Prices decision rules are implemented using Camunda DMN in a per-currency basis.
 To change the rules, go to http://demo.bpmn.io/dmn/new and load the file corresponding to the currency you want to apply the rules for, following the pattern:
 `/video-rental-store/domain/src/main/resources/price-rules_<currency code>.dmn`.